DE

 5.6. – 22.9.2026

-Photo: Lee Schulman & Omar Victor Diop, The Anonymous Project presents Being There, 2023.
+Photo: Lee Shulman & Omar Victor Diop, The Anonymous Project presents Being There, 2023.

-Photo: Lee Schulman & Omar Victor Diop, The Anonymous Project presents Being There, 2023.
+Photo: Lee Shulman & Omar Victor Diop, The Anonymous Project presents Being There, 2023.

 Alliance, Infinity, Love – in the Face of the Other is conceived as a curatorial act of generosity that invites us to move beyond the parameters of our own conformity and into the realm of acceptance and tolerance of the unknown or undecipherable in life.
 The exhibition aims to be an invitation to reflect on the intimacy of photography’s “nature”, championing a time when we can consider the infinite possibilities of human kindness and harness love as a source of power, both politically, culturally, and familial.